LKNSI/hostel/README.md

 ## Adding Features

-If you wish to add features I haven't gotten to yet, you can pretty easily do so like:
+If you wish to add features we haven't gotten to yet, you can pretty easily do so by;

 i) Fork the repo.